edeliver/edeliver/README.md

 ## Installation

-Because it is based on [deliver](https://github.com/gerhard/deliver), is uses only shell scripts and has no further dependencies except the Erlang/Elixir build system.
+Because it is based on [deliver](https://github.com/gerhard/deliver), it uses only shell scripts and has no further dependencies except the Erlang/Elixir build system.

 It can be used with any one of these build systems: